Certora/Documentation/docs/gambit/mutation-verifier.md

 ## Original Verification Run

-A mutation test requires an original verification job that was completed successfully without halting.
+A mutation test requires a verification job that was completed successfully without halting as a basis for comparison, called the original run.
 All mutant checks will be run with the same verification configuration as the original run, and their results will be compared to the original run.
-Rules that are not verified on the original run will be ignored.
+Rules that are not verified or did not pass {ref}`built-in-sanity` on the original run will be ignored.

+### Generating the Original Run

+Usually, the original run is sent for verification with the mutants.
+An unmutated file is sent for verification before all mutant verification runs.
+The mutation test will be aborted if the original run fails to compile.

 (orig-verification-link)=
 ### Original Verification Link

+You can also provide a link to a run that was already executed.
+The mutants will run with the same specification and configuration as that run.
+The files relevant for that run will be downloaded to your local machine.

 You can provide the original run job's link via `--orig_run`, for example:
 ```sh